nikhildps/CS262-249-Project/README.md

 CS262-249-Project
 =================
 This repo contains the files for our CS249/262 project.
-We have integrated the projects for both the courses into one large scale project
+We have integrated the projects for both the courses into one large-scale project

-The following are the team members
+# Team

-Nikhil Goyal
+* Nikhil Goyal
-Jack Kolb
+* Jack Kolb
-Aishwarya Parasuram
+* Aishwarya Parasuram